Diest, my tasteful city

 A city good enough to eat

 What makes a successful city trip?
 Fantastic food.
 Pleasant terraces.
 Great purchases.
 Surprising shops.
 Tasty regional products.
 Friendly people.
 Diest has it all.
-Enjoy, and above all... eat heartily!
+Enjoy, and above all... feast!

-Can we warn you quickly first?
-Walking around in Diest can be dangerous for your budget.
-Everywhere you look, gadgets and surprising outfits lure you over.
-Large, famous chain stores are found mainly in the Hasseltsestraat.
+We should start off with a warning.
+Walking through Diest can be dangerous for your wallet.
+Everywhere you look, you will find fun gadgets and surprising outfits.
+Large, well-known Large, famous chains stores can be found in the Hasseltsestraat.
 The 'Koning Albertstraat' street surprises with original Diest specialty shops, but the rest of the city centre also tempts you with irresistible shop windows.

 Tip!
 Diests Cadoosje